davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

 The 6 data sets were provided by Dr. Sergei Gepshtein of the Salk Institute, of whom I was supervised by.
 As a statistical data analysis intern, I did not and did not need to know the origin of the data as my task was to perform sinusoidal analysis upon the sets using bootstrap analysis.
 In this program, the data sets have the following qualities:

 - 6 total data sets; the first 3 data sets (S-1 through S-3) are related, and the last 3 data sets (D-1 through D-3) are related
-- In each set: 6 data point "ranges" which contain 6 data points each
+- In each set: 6 data point "ranges" which contain 6 data points each (216 total raw data points in entire program)
-- All data points are between 0.000 and 1.000.
+- For each data point range: The ranges are placed as follows on the distance (x) axis: 0.00, 1.25, 2.5, 3.75, 4.40, 5
+- For each data point range: The y-values of the data points have an upper bound of 1.00 and a lower bound of 0.00.

 <br>